pear-project-community/pearOS-CinnamOSX/README.md

 # pearOS-CinnamOSX
-Repository of the unofficial version of pearOS, pearOS CinnamOSX
+Repository of the community/unofficial version of pearOS, pearOS CinnamOSX

 Official Website : https://pearos.xyz/

 ## What is pearOS CinnamOSX ?

 - A free and open-source alternative to macOS
-- Based on Linux Mint 20.2 (Ubuntu 20.04 LTS)
+- Based on Linux Mint 20.3 (Ubuntu 20.04.5 LTS)
-- Use a recent Linux Kernel
+- Use a recent Linux Kernel (5.13.0-27 Generic)
-- Powered by Cinnamon
+- Powered by Cinnamon 5.2.7
 - A lightweight linux distribution
 - Full compatible with Flatpak apps